Smart-Edge-Lab/Smart-Edge-Lab/README.md

 Our project **EMULATE** delivers tools to **measure**, **analyze**, and **optimize** performance in the European cloud-edge continuum.
 EMULATE provides:

+- **A Service Quality Manager (SeQaM)**
+  The Service Quality Manager (SeQaM) is a tool developed to facilitate end-to-end service quality management for edge computing.

 - **Emulation Platform**
-  Create a virtual twin of any physical environment—networks, infrastructures, apps, and events—to experiment with deployment scenarios for real-time applications.
+  Create a virtual twin of the physical environment—networks, infrastructures, apps, and events—to experiment with deployment scenarios for real-time applications.

-- **A Service Quality Manager (SeQaM)**
-  Gather in-depth QoS metrics from both physical and emulated setups, helping you assess and refine end-to-end service quality management in edge computing.